fablabbcn/mdef-docs/docs/2024-25/year-1/t-2/communicating-ideas/index.md

     - Models applicable to design projects.
     - Narrative techniques for effective project communication.
     - Crafting compelling narratives.
     Assignment - Defining our Stakeholders:
     - Strategically selecting target stakeholders that we want to approach to with our project interventions.

+    Divergent narratives with Saúl Baeza 1/2 (11:00 to 12:00):
+    - Unpacking existing projects with interesting and groundbreaking narratives
+    - Collective discussion

 === "Day 2"